-Scofield Access Solutuions, LLC
+Scofield Access Solutions, LLC

-I, at a very young age I was exposed to those who faced physically mobility challenges.
-Being raised by my great-grandparents from the time I was born until I was 9 years old, I saw firsthand how tough it was to get around in a home which has stairs.
-My great-grandfather had a bad hip and my great-grandmother suffered from arthritis in her legs and arms.
-They both struggled to get up and down the stair and sometimes even walking was a challenge for them.
-Our home had stairs everywhere; both the front and back porch, as well as a steep set of stairs down to the basement where our washer and dryer were located.
+At a very young age, our founder, Carolyn Scofield, was exposed to those who faced physical mobility challenges.
+Raised by her great-grandparents, she saw firsthand the struggles her elderly care-givers faced getting around in their home.They both struggled to get up and down stairs and at times even walking was a challenge.
+Their home had stairs everywhere: entrances from the front and back porches, as well as a steep set of stairs down to the basement where their washer and dryer were located.
 Sadly, they needed to leave their beloved family home due to these structural issues.